Helmholtz-UFZ/saqc/docs/cookbooks/DriftDetection.rst

    :class: center
    :caption: 2 variables are departed from the majority group of variables (the group containing more than ``frac`` variables) by the end of the year.

-    data['2017-09':'2018-01'].plot()
+    qc.plot(variables, xscope=slice('2017-05', '2017-11'))

 Lets try to detect those drifts via saqc.
-There for we import the *saqc* package and instantiate a :py:class:`saqc.SaQC` object with the data:

-.. doctest:: flagDriftFromNorm

-   >>> import saqc
-   >>> qc = saqc.SaQC(data)

 The changes we observe in the data seem to develop significantly only in temporal spans over a month, so we go for ``"1M"`` as value for the
 ``window`` parameter.
 We identified the majority group as a group containing three variables, whereby two variables seem to be scattered away, so that we can leave the ``frac`` value at its default ``.5`` level.